Tavierre Thomas: Cleveland Browns

 Thomas playing against the Pittsburgh Steelers in 2019.

 On September 2, 2018, Thomas was claimed off waivers by the Cleveland Browns.
 Thomas made his NFL debut on September 9, 2018, during the Browns season opener against the Pittsburgh Steelers.
 During the Browns' Week 7 loss to the Tampa Bay Buccaneers, Thomas downed a punt by Britton Colquitt inside the Buccaneers one-yard line, setting up a safety by Browns defensive tackle Trevon Coley.
 As a rookie Thomas played in 13 games, mostly on special teams, and tied for the team lead with seven special teams tackles (eight overall).
 Thomas played in all 16 of the Browns' games in 2019 with nine tackles and a fumble recovery and also returned ten kickoffs for 204 yards.
 He blocked a field goal attempt against the San Francisco 49ers on October 7, 2019.

 In Week 1 of the 2020 season against the Baltimore Ravens, Thomas recorded his first career sack on Lamar Jackson during the 38–6 loss.

 Houston Texans

 Thomas signed a two-year contract with the Houston Texans on March 22, 2021.
 He entered the 2021 season fourth on the Texans cornerback depth chart.
 In Week 16, Thomas had eight tackles, a pass deflection, and a game-sealing 48-yard pick-six in a 41-29 upset win over the Chargers, earning American Football Conference Defensive Player of the Week.

 On September 1, 2022, Thomas was placed on injured reserve.
 He was activated on November 3.

 Thomas re-signed with the Texans on March 17, 2023.

 Tampa Bay Buccaneers

 On March 18, 2024, Thomas signed with the Tampa Bay Buccaneers.

 Minnesota Vikings

-On March 12, 2025, Thomas signed with the Minnesota Vikings.
+On March 12, 2025, Thomas signed a one-year contract with the Minnesota Vikings.
+On March 11, 2026, Thomas re-signed with the Vikings on a two-year contract.
+On August 30, he was released by the Vikings as part of the final roster cuts.
+He was signed to the Vikings practice squad the next day.